NinaNais/Travel_Agency_Analysis/README.md

 In this document I am expoloring travel agency databese to present what information can be obtained by using DQL.

 ### Data Sources

 The primary dataset used for this example is the"" file, contained detailed travel agency database.

 ### Tools

 - SQL Server - Data Analysis
-- PowerBI - Creating Reports

 ### Exploratory Data Analysis

 EDA involved exploring database to answer questions, such as:

-- Show all offers for 2 persons from 4-star hotels with prices applicable in June 2020.
+- Show all offers for 2 persons from 4-star hotels with prices applicable in June 2020
--
--
--
--
+- How many purchases were made for an amount higher than the average purchase amount?
+- How many hotels are there in each standard?
+- Show 2 hotels with the most amenities

 ### Data Analysis